How do I get better WiFi for my guests and staff?

 Does Deep Blue have an enterprise level dashboard to monitor hotels real time?

 Yes, the free MyDeepBlue Dashboard provides every one of our customers with a window into their WiFi network.
+Interested in learning more?
+Request a Demo.

 Can Deep Blue project manage an entire converged network installation?